 - Portugal (including Madeira and the Azores)

-That effectively means that foreign flight crew will be denied entry to the UK if they have been in a banned country within the past 10 days.
+For crew who are British and Irish nationals/residents, that means you will have to stay at the quarantine hotel for 10 days.
+For foreign crew, it means you will be denied entry.
 We got in touch with the UK Border Force at several UK airports, who all confirmed this is the case.

 Passenger Locator Form

 All inbound passengers need to complete a passenger locator form before they arrive in the UK (except if travelling from one of the following places, and they were there for 10 days or more: Ireland, the Channel Islands, or the Isle of Man).
 Crew need to complete the form too, unless they travelled in a part of the aircraft that is not accessible to passengers, for example a fully enclosed cockpit.
 You cannot submit the form until 48 hours before you’re due to arrive in the UK.